About Providing Storage on Sia

 With this information, you can determine how much collateral has been tied up in the hosting process, and adjust your collateral settings accordingly if necessary.

 The more free space you have, the more attractive you are to people who want to store things.
-It makes your host less likely to run out of space later.
-The host scoring system takes this into account.
+It makes your storage node less likely to run out of space later.
+The scoring system takes this into account.

-Again, each renter determines their score for your host.
-When a host forms contracts with you, the more available space you have, the more reliable you look, and the higher this piece of the scoring will be.
+Again, each renter determines their score for your storage node.
+When a renter forms contracts with you, the more available space you have, the more reliable you look, and the higher this piece of the scoring will be.

 History matters.
-The longer you've been around, the more reliable you look to host scoring.
-There's a penalty applied to new hosts.
+The longer you've been around, the more reliable you look to renters.
+Because of this, there's a penalty applied to new storage providers.
 How do you beat that penalty, you ask?
-Keep your host online.
+Keep your storage node online.

 Once you've been online for about twelve weeks, about half of the default contract length, your penalty disappears!